- Newspapers 11

 COVID-19 vaccinations by day in Knox County

-Here’s a look at how COVID-19 vaccinations are going in Knox County, according to the Tennessee Deparmtent of Health.
+Here’s a look at how COVID-19 vaccinations are going in Knox County, according to the Tennessee Department of Health.
 They can’t come fast enough; the rolling seven-day average as of Dec.
 21 was 23.11% of the coronaivrus tests were coming back positive.
 (Simple visualization using Google Flourish.)

 supercharger